 Primary symptoms.
-These symptoms are a direct result of the destruction of myelin may result in the following:
+These symptoms are a direct result of the destruction of myelin:

 Secondary symptoms.
-These are complications that may arise as a result of the primary symptoms, for example:
+These are complications that may occur as a result of the primary symptoms, for example:

 Tertiary symptoms.
-These are the social, vocational, and psychological complications:
+These are social, job-related, and psychological problems:

 How is multiple sclerosis diagnosed?

-- You must have had two attacks at least one month apart.
+- You must have had 2 attacks at least 1 month apart.
 An attack is when any MS symptoms show up suddenly.
 Or when any MS symptoms get worse for at least 24 hours.

-- You must have more than one area of damage to the central nervous system myelin.
+- You must have more than 1 area of damage to the central nervous system myelin.
 Myelin is the sheath that surrounds and protects nerve fibers.
-This damage must have occurred at more than one point in time and not have been caused by any other disease.
+This damage must have occurred at more than 1 point in time and not have been caused by any other disease.

 - Mental functions

 The following may be used when evaluating a person for multiple sclerosis:

 - MRI.
 A diagnostic test that uses a combination of large magnets, sound waves, and a computer to make detailed pictures of organs and structures within the body.
 It can find plaques or scarring caused by MS.